 Contaminated land information

-What work is carried out by Darlington Borough Council with regard to land contamination?
+What work do we carry out with regard to land contamination?

 - Contaminated land inspection strategy January 2013 [pdf document, 2mb]

 - Contaminated land inspection strategy June 2021 [pdf document]

 Under Part 2A of the Environmental Protection Act 1990, which came into force in England on 1 April 2000.
 Local Authorities were required to publish a written strategy for inspecting their areas with the purpose of identifying land which is potentially contaminated.